MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130724-enabling-linux-support-on-windows-server-2012-r2-hyper-v.md

 ---
 title:      "Enabling Linux Support on Windows Server 2012 R2 Hyper-V"
+author: mattbriggs
+ms.author: mabrigg
+description: Enabling Linux Support on Windows Server 2012 R2 Hyper-V ms.date: 07/24/2013
 date:       2013-07-24 08:30:00
 categories: uncategorized
 ---
+# Enabling Linux Support on Windows Server 2012 R2 Hyper-V

-_This post is a part of the nine-part “_[ _What ’s New in Windows Server & System Center 2012 R2_](http://blogs.technet.com/b/in_the_cloud/archive/tags/what_2700_s+new+in+2012+r2/) _” series that is featured on Brad Anderson ’s _[**_In the Cloud_**](http://blogs.technet.com/b/in_the_cloud/) _blog.
+_This post is a part of the nine-part “_[ _What ’s New in Windows Server & System Center 2012 R2_](https://blogs.technet.com/b/in_the_cloud/archive/tags/what_2700_s+new+in+2012+r2/) _” series that is featured on Brad Anderson ’s _[**_In the Cloud_**](https://blogs.technet.com/b/in_the_cloud/) _blog.
 Today’s blog post covers Linux Support on Windows Server 2012 R2 and how it applies to Brad’s larger topic of “Transform the Datacenter”.
-To read that post and see the other technologies discussed, read today’s post:  “_[ _What ’s New in 2012 R2:  Enabling Open Source Software_](http://blogs.technet.com/b/in_the_cloud/archive/2013/07/24/what-s-new-in-2012-r2-enabling-open-source-software.aspx) _. ”  _
+To read that post and see the other technologies discussed, read today’s post:  “_[ _What ’s New in 2012 R2:  Enabling Open Source Software_](https://blogs.technet.com/b/in_the_cloud/archive/2013/07/24/what-s-new-in-2012-r2-enabling-open-source-software.aspx) _. ”  _

 The ability to provision Linux on Hyper-V and Windows Azure is one of Microsoft’s core efforts towards enabling great Open Source Software support.
 As part of this initiative, the Microsoft Linux Integration Services (LIS) team pursues ongoing development of enlightened Linux drivers that are directly checked in to the Linux upstream kernel thereby allowing direct integration into upcoming releases of major distributions such as CentOS, Debian, Red Hat, SUSE and Ubuntu.